Jahnny9561/wasd/README.md

 **wasd** is a custom programming language project implemented in C++.

-It currently supports lexical analysis, tokenization and a recursive-descent parser that validates the language's grammar.
+It currently supports lexical analysis, tokenization and a recursive-descent parser that validates the language's grammar and generates an Intermediate Representation (IR) using Quadruples.
 ## Current features

 - Lexical analysis (lexer)